NASA-IMPACT/veda-ui/docs/content/PAGE_OVERRIDES.md

 The `homeHero` override can be used to replace the page hero section on the homepage.
 It is likely that some styling is needed to ensure that it is displayed properly.

+### storiesHubHero
+`Component Override`
+_⚠️ Note that on a component override the `<Block>` components are not available and should not be used._

+The `storiesHubHero` can be used to replace the Stories Hub page.
+With the combinatino of `storiesHubContent`, storiesHub page can be totally customized.

 ## Creating complex overrides